fentosc/starter-hugo-academic/content/inprogress/bf2023/index.md

 # slides: example
 ---

+What determines the aggregate and distributional effects of new transport infrastructure?

-New transport infrastructure decreases trade costs, which increases overall economic activity but also leads to spatial reallocation.
-A key overlooked channel is that changes in trade costs also change incentives of firms to enter, exit and produce, driving endogenous changes in local productivity.
+One key overlooked channel is that infrastructure policy may change the incentives of firms to enter, exit, and grow, leading to endogenous changes in local productivity.
+In this paper, we quantify the importance of this channel using detailed Mexican microdata and a spatial general equilibrium model that incorporates firm dynamics.

-In this paper, we show that endogenous firm dynamics are key to understand how infrastructure drives economic activity.
-We do this in two steps.
-First, using data from Mexico and leveraging on a natural experiment, we show that after new highways are built, firms increase their productivity and size while also reducing their exit rates.
-In the medium run, these effects persist along with higher entry rates.

-Second, motivated by this evidence, we propose and estimate a spatial general equilibrium model with internal trade and firm dynamics.
-Our model shows that new transport infrastructure increases welfare and real income.
-However, real income gains are unequally distributed across the country because of heterogeneous exposure and productivity gains.
-We measure that up to half the income gains from infrastructure are explained by local productivity growth primarily driven by endogenous firm selection.
+Leveraging random delays in the construction of highways, we empirically show that productivity increases in places with better transport infrastructure.
+Firms play a critical role in driving this result: highways increase firms' survival and entry rates, and their total factor productivity and size.

+Calibrating our model on census data between 1998 and 2018, we find small welfare and aggregate income gains but substantial spatial reallocation of workers and production.
+Nearly half of these effects are explained by changes in local labor productivity, which in turn, are driven by better firm selection.